-The affordability of connected devices and innovation in data-intensive technologies demands highly resilient and fast communication channels for seamless operations.
-We give you data-driven innovation insights based on our analysis of 810 5G startups & technologies so that you do not miss out on emerging connectivity solutions.
+The affordability of connected devices and innovation in data-intensive technologies demand highly resilient and fast communication channels for seamless operations.
+We give you data-driven insights into the top 5G applications based on our analysis of 810 companies & technologies so that you do not miss out on emerging connectivity solutions.
 Unlike 4G, the fifth generation of cellular connectivity enables ultra-low latency and high bandwidth.
 As a result, it accommodates more devices than 4G without tower congestion, which otherwise results in denial of service errors.
 Read more to explore the impact of 5G on 10 industries and how they advance your business.

-Tree Map reveals the Impact of 5G on 10 Industries
+Tree Map reveals the Top 5G Applications across 10 Industries